There are 10 Birthday self reflection questions that you need to ask yourself every year.

 1. What are you happy about from the past year that you will continue next year?

-Explanation: It is always best to start with the positive.
-And there are always positive things that we should be thankful for.
 When you acknowledge the good in life you welcome more of it.

 This self-reflection question is designed to get you to see the good things that you have done from the past year.